The Saints : Introduction Main Contents Page Home Page

 Painted below and shown at the right is the granting of Salomes request for the head of the Baptist.
 At the left his own figure, bending in the arched doorway of what is presumably his prison, is very faint now, but his executioner, in the centre of the scene, is rather clearer.
 He has the grotesquely exaggerated facial features commonly found in paintings of the torture or execution of Christ and the saints, with a prominent nose and huge jutting chin.
 His right hand is raised for the death-stroke (virtually all trace of the sword has gone), and he might be grasping John by the hair with his left.
 Salome appears again, standing at the far right, holding the empty charger.

 Salome was a byword for female lasciviousness in the Middle Ages¹ and her mother Herodias had become associated with witchcraft by the 15th century².
-Paintings of her dance in English churches are rare now, but all of those known to me (there is another and forthcoming example at Pickering) insist on its indecorous nature.
+Paintings of her dance in English churches are rare now, but all of those known to me (including the example at Pickering, now on the site) insist on its indecorous nature.
 These paintings, juxtaposed as they are with scenes from the Passion and from the Life of the Virgin, must have created a frisson of horror in the churchfolk of medieval Chalfont St. Giles.

 Other paintings at Chalfont St. Giles include a Life and Miracles of the Virgin, and The Creation of the Animals/Fall & Expulsion from Eden, both now on the site.
 Others will be here in due course.